 List of Puja Samagri for Mangal Guari Vrat

 You must read: Spiritual activities during Shravan Maas

-Mangala Gauri avahan, Ganpati avahan mantra, Avahan mantra for all Gods and Goddess, Story and Aarti of Goddess Gauri, dhyaan, pushpanjali, and homam are performed in sequence.
-Special puja dedicated to Goddess Parvati is performed on Shravan Mangalwar and women dress up in traditional attire complete with mangalsutra, bangles, vermilion or sindoor, and flowers.
-This symbolic to staying a married women for their entire lives.
+Mangala Gauri avahan, Ganpati avahan mantra, Avahan mantra for all Gods and Goddess, Story and Aarti of Goddess Gauri, Dhyan, pushpanjali, and Homam are performed in sequence.
+Special puja dedicated to Goddess Parvati is performed on Shravan Mangalwar and women dress up in traditional attire complete with mangal sutra, bangles, vermilion or sindoor, and flowers.
+This is symbolic of staying married women for their entire lives.
 The puja is done to ask for Goddess Parvati's blessings for a good married life, and a prosperous household.

 The story goes: A very long time ago, there lived a merchant named Dharampal.
 He was very wealthy and had a beautiful wife.
 But they were very unhappy as they didn't have any children.
-By a lot of puja and the grace of God, his wife gave birth to a son, but he was short-lived as he was cursed to die of snake bite by the time he turned 16.
+By a lot of pujas and the grace of God, his wife gave birth to a son, but he was short-lived as he was cursed to die of snakebite by the time he turned 16.
 He was married before he turned 16 and was fortunately saved by his wife whose mother observed the Mangala Gauri Vrat.
 The girl's mother, because of her vrat, was blessed by a daughter who would never face widowhood.
 Hence, Dharampal's son was saved and got a life of 100 years.
-Thus, all women observe this puja for a long and healthy life of husband.
+Thus, all women observe this puja for the long and healthy life of their husbands.